04 Euphemia

 Dearest sister Euphemia,

-Today I couldn’t stand one more second of Trouble’s damned feral inscrutability.
+Today I lost my patience for Trouble’s damned feral inscrutability.
 I asked him what he was really thinking.
 He told me, in a flat voice – no affect at all, not even a purr – that he hates La Belle Dam but he can’t help himself.
-“Do you mean me?”
-I implored him.
-“You know what I mean” he said as he leaped out of the fire escape.
+“Do you mean me?”, I implored him.
+Am I the Belle Dam?“You know what I mean” he said as he leaped out of the fire escape.
 I haven’t seen him since.
 I don’t know what I’d do without him.
-But I’m loosing him.
-I can tell from his scent, and unfocussed ears.
-I’m loosing him.
+But I am loosing him.
+I can tell from his scent and unfocused ears.
+I am loosing him.

 What can I do?